- Learn the widely used technique of dimension reduction which is Principal Component Analysis (PCA)

-After we’ve calculated the principal components on training set, let’s now understand the process of predicting on test data using these components.
+After we’ve performed PCA on training set, let’s now understand the process of predicting on test data using these components.
 The process is simple.
 Just like we’ve obtained PCA components on training set, we’ll get another bunch of components on testing set.
 Finally, we train the model.

 But, few important points to understand: